fufuok/bytespool/buffer/README.md

 func Clone(bb *Buffer) *Buffer
 ```

-Clone returns a copy of the Buffer\.B\.
-Atomically reset the reference count to 0\.
+Clone returns a copy of the Buffer.B.
+Atomically reset the reference count to 0.

 ### func Get